-During the school year, children registered in our Out-of-School Care Program may be involved in extra-curricular school activities.
-If your child is registered for the OSC program on a day(s) that your child is attending an Aspengrove extra-curricular activity, we require that the parent contact the ELC Director prior to the event via email or telephone to give permission.
-If a student is involved in a school related activity (ie. extra-curricular activities), the School will provide supervision and assist the student in checking into the Out-of-School Care Program.
+During the school year, children registered in our Out of School Care Program may be involved in school clubs or activities.
+If your child is registered for the OSC program on a day(s) that your child is attending a school club or activity, we require that the parent contact the OSC educators or ELC Director prior to the event via email to give permission.
+If a student is involved in a school related club or activity, the School will provide supervision and assist the student in checking into the Out of School Care Program.
 If a student is involved in a non-school related activity, the School will not be responsible for arranging or providing any other form of supervised transportation to and from the extra-curricular activity.
-To ensure the safety of our children, a child in our care will not be released to attend an extra-curricular school activity unless the guardian has given permission in advance.
+To ensure the safety of our children, a child in our care will not be released to attend a school related club or activity unless the guardian has given permission in advance.